 The app has many features that translate spoken and printed word, one of which is by using the camera in the app.

-For instance, when you look at transcripts with Chinese symbols using the camera on the app, they will appear in English or whichever language you choose.
+For instance, when you look at transcripts with Chinese symbols using the camera on the app, they will appear in

 All travelers resort to charades as a default option whenever necessary.